The Practitioner’s Guide to Scaling Infrastructure as Code

 The other problem that the SRE team is trying to solve is to reduce the Mean Time to Detect(MTTD) using the Canary Rollouts so that the new release is made available to a small group of users before doing full rollouts.
 Canary rollouts help the SRE team find the issues in the early stage with a limited number of affected users.

-Automation is one of the biggest challenges the SRE team has to face.
-It is often observed that rollouts and supporting tasks are carried out manually, leading to inconsistency and increasing the probability of human error.
+Automation is one of the biggest challenges the SRE team faces.
+Rollouts and supporting tasks are often carried out manually, leading to inconsistency and increasing the probability of human error.

 A good practice for managing the infrastructure is to use Infrastructure as Code (IaC) with the help of Terraform, Pulumi, and the automation tools such as Ansible, Puppet, Chef.
 SRE team can leverage those tools to solve the problem of automation.